lozmagoz/impermax_docs/README.md

 # impermax_docs
-Documentation and FAQs for Impermax
+Unofficial documentation and FAQs for Impermax